-- If your appeal is not eligible you will be advised in writing within three business days to explain why.
+- If your appeal is not eligible you will be advised by email or in writing within three business days to explain why.

 - Your Relationship Manager will be made aware of your appeal.

 How long will it take to process my appeal?

 - We are committed to providing you with a response within 30 days of receiving your appeal (85% of appeals are resolved within 15 business days).

-- We will phone you to discuss the outcome of your appeal and we will also confirm our decision in writing or email to you.
+- We will confirm our decision by email or in writing to you.

 What to do if you don't have the right of appeal?